Orcaa-or-ak/PRNG-XORShift/README.md

 ## Overview

 The XORShift algorithm is a type of pseudorandom number generator that uses a series of XOR and shift operations to produce random values.

-The XORShift algorithm is defined by the following operations:
+It is defined by the following operations:

 $$
 \begin{align*}